Leviathan36/kaboom/README.md

 - Web Vulnerability Assessment: By utilizing tools such as Nikto and Dirb, Kaboom-APT identifies vulnerabilities in web applications, ensuring they meet the highest security standards.

-- Automatic Vulnerabilities Research: Kaboom-APT automatically integrates with Searchsploit and Metasploit, streamlining the process of identifying and mitigating vulnerabilities.
+- Automatic Vulnerabilities Research: Kaboom automatically integrates with Searchsploit and Metasploit, streamlining the process of identifying and mitigating vulnerabilities.

-- Dictionary Attacks: Employing Hydra, Kaboom-APT conducts dictionary attacks against open services, targeting common protocols such as SSH, POP3, IMAP, and RDP.
+- Dictionary Attacks: Employing Hydra, Kaboom conducts dictionary attacks against open services, targeting common protocols such as SSH, POP3, IMAP, and RDP.

 ### 𝐒𝐢𝐦𝐩𝐥𝐢𝐟𝐢𝐞𝐝 𝐔𝐬𝐚𝐠𝐞

-Kaboom-APT simplifies usage with both interactive and non-interactive modes:
+Kaboom simplifies usage with both interactive and non-interactive modes:

 - Interactive mode: Just type `kaboom` and hit [ENTER], and the script handles the rest.